About Rag & Bone

 Russell Levia and Ainsley McNeaney are frequent Rag & Bone collaborators.
 They bring their considerable musical expertise to our shows.

-Russell is a popular Ottawa musician who appears frequently in folk festivals, clubs, and daycare centres, has been working with Rag & Bone for 20 years.
+Russell is a popular Ottawa musician who appears frequently in folk festivals, clubs, and daycare centres.
+He has been working with Rag & Bone for 20 years.
 He plays a wide variety of instruments, from guitar and mandolin to accordion and hurdy-gurdy, and has produced four CD’s of his work.

 Ainsley, a singer-songwriter based in Montreal, has an honours degree from the University of Toronto in classical percussion performance, and has been singing and playing the piano her whole life.
 She released her first album, True Story Orchestra, a few years ago on her own record label.